LukeOnuke/AdminTools/docs/index.md

  3. Open the directory
  4. Place a shortcut to the *program file*(**AdminTools.jar**)

-## Snapshots
+## Snapshots and artifacts
-Snapshots are provided when there are big changes to the program itself, **use them at your own risk as they are not stress tested**.
+Snapshots are provided when there are big changes to the program itself, **keep in mind that they are development builds**.

+Artifacts can be gotten from the action tab of github, in the overview section.
 # Settings